 When You Arrive

 First, take a nice, deep breath of that clean country air!
 You’ll need the energy for this step.

 Before you unlock the front door to the cottage, take a walk around the property to inspect for obvious signs of damage.
 You want to know sooner than later if something is in pressing need of work.

 - Look up.
-Much of cottage country is subject to harsh winter weather, so you will want to check for missing roof shingles and fallen (or nearly-fallen) tree branches.
+Much of the cottage country is subject to harsh winter weather, so you will want to check for missing roof shingles and fallen (or nearly fallen) tree branches.